Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Results

 \subsection{LLM Agent Decision Trace}

-To make the LLM agent's behaviour interpretable, we present a detailed trace of every API call during a representative cantilever run (run~4 of~5, final compliance $\Comp=76.381$). \Cref{tab:llm_trace} excerpts representative calls from each stage, showing the parameter values output, the agent's one-line rationale, and whether any safety constraint was active. \Cref{fig:params_canti} shows the full hyperparameter trajectories for all five controllers.
+To make the LLM agent's behavior interpretable, we present a detailed trace of every API call during a representative cantilever run (run~4 of~5, final compliance $\Comp=76.381$).
+Table~\ref{tab:llm_trace} excerpts representative calls from each stage, showing the parameter values output, the agent's one-line rationale, and whether any safety constraint was active.
+Figure~\ref{fig:params_canti} shows the full hyperparameter trajectories for all five controllers.

 { }